intercom/intercom-install-examples/php-laravel/README.md

 Then start the server using `php artisan serve`.
 It should be running on `localhost:8000`.

-1. To install the messenger for website visitors (logged out), add the snippet to the welcome page before the </body> tag like [this](https://github.com/intercom/intercom-install-examples/blob/master/php-laravel/resources/views/welcome.blade.php#L94).
+1. To install the messenger for website visitors (logged out), add the snippet to the welcome page before the closing body tag like [this](https://github.com/intercom/intercom-install-examples/blob/master/php-laravel/resources/views/welcome.blade.php#L94).
 1. Then refresh the page and see the Intercom Messenger installed.

 1. To then install the messenger for logged in users, create an account and login.
 See that the Intercom Messenger no longer loads.
 1. We have to add the snippet to each page we want the Intercom Messenger to appear on.
-So, now add the snippet to the app's main layout page before the </body> tag like [this](https://github.com/intercom/intercom-install-examples/blob/master/php-laravel/resources/views/layouts/app.blade.php#L79).
+So, now add the snippet to the app's main layout page before the closing body tag like [this](https://github.com/intercom/intercom-install-examples/blob/master/php-laravel/resources/views/layouts/app.blade.php#L79).
 1. Since we want to track the logged-in user, get the details of the current user (e.g. like [this](https://github.com/intercom/intercom-install-examples/blob/master/php-laravel/resources/views/layouts/app.blade.php#L82)) and add it to the snippet.
 1. To make sure your setup is secure, generate a user hash (for more information on why we do this, read [here](https://docs.intercom.com/configure-intercom-for-your-product-or-site/staying-secure/enable-identity-verification-on-your-web-product)).
 Make the variable available to the view like [this](https://github.com/intercom/intercom-install-examples/blob/master/php-laravel/app/Http/Controllers/HomeController.php#L27-L28).
 1. Set your secret key (find it [here](https://app.intercom.io/a/apps/_/settings/identity-verification/web)) inside the .env file